Custom Car Registration in Michigan

 Fees to Register a Custom or Antique Vehicle in Michigan

-To successfully obtain a Michigan custom car registration or antique car license plates, applicants will be required to provide payment for several types of fees, which vary based on the type of procedure they are completing.
-For example, the total cost for a registration for custom cars in MI generally includes a $10 payment for the VIN inspection, the titling fee, the due taxes and the license plate cost.
+In order to successfully obtain a Michigan custom car registration or state-approved antique auto license plates, applicants will be required to provide payment for several types of fees, which vary based on the type of procedure they are completing.
+For example, the total cost for a registration for custom vehicles in MI generally includes a $10 payment for the VIN inspection, the titling fee, the due taxes and the license plate cost.
 When requesting historic vehicle tags, on the other hand, car owners will be required to pay a $30 registration fee.
 Note that the registration renewal procedure must also be completed on a regular basis.
-While custom vehicle registrations typically follow the standard renewal guidelines, antique license plates only have to be renewed every 10 years.
+While custom vehicle registrations typically follow the standard renewal guidelines, antique DMV license plates only have to be renewed every 10 years.